-Josh Bergeron: Rowan's connection to postal service runs deeper than most - Salisbury Post
+Josh Bergeron: Rowan's connection to Postal Service runs deeper than most - Salisbury Post

 “As postmaster, I had to go with these young men on their route and beg the people to let me send their mail out and even had to put a box on one patron’s front porch,” Deaton wrote.

-A 1941 Charlotte Observer article provided by the Rowan Public Library says a principal objective by farmers involved leaving mail in boxes.
+A 1941 Charlotte Observer article provided by the Rowan Public Library says a principal objection by farmers involved leaving mail in boxes.
 They preferred instead to leave their mail at the post office until they could call for it.
 But it was often a week between trips and sometimes several weeks if there was bad weather.
 In 1996, the Post’s Tracy Presson wrote that farmers were also reluctant to give up their trips into town because they received local news in addition to the mail.

 Modern-day life is so much different than a century ago.
 For most messages, a hand-written letter isn’t required.
 Seconds, not weeks, separate the exchange of messages — whether they are sent across the world or across the street.
 But one thing remains the same: the Postal Service and the mail it delivers — from online orders to birthday cards and ballots — remains a critical part of our lives today.
 And whether it’s raining, sleeting or snowing, you can count on the post office to deliver the mail in cities and rural areas.